-Our annual financial statements are prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union (EU-IFRS) and the additional requirements of German Commercial Law pursuant to § 315 a (3) German Commercial Code (HGB).
+Our annual financial statements are prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union (EU-IFRS) and the additional requirements of German Commercial Law pursuant to § 315a (3) German Commercial Code (HGB).

-The 2009 UM Euro Senior Secured Notes, the UM Senior Secured Exchange Notes, the September 2012 UM Senior Secured Notes, the December 2012 UM Senior Secured Notes, the 2009 UM Senior Notes and the UM Senior Exchange Notes, each as defined and described in note 13, are listed on the Official List of the Luxembourg Stock Exchange and are admitted to trading on the Euro MTF Market, which is not a regulated market (as defined by Article 1(13) of Directive 93/22/EEC).
+The Unitymedia KabelBW Notes are listed on the Official List of the Luxembourg Stock Exchange and are admitted to trading on the Euro MTF Market, which is not a regulated market (as defined by Article 1(13) of Directive 93/22/EEC).
+For additional information regarding the Unitymedia KabelBW Notes, see note 13.

 Our functional currency is the euro.
-Unless otherwise indicated, convenience translations into euros are calculated as of December 31, 2012.
+Unless otherwise indicated, convenience translations into euros are calculated as of December 31, 2013.

-These consolidated financial statements were approved for publication by the Managing Directors on March 20, 2013.
+These consolidated financial statements were submitted to our supervisory board and approved for publication by the Managing Directors on March 19, 2014.